Skip to main content Skip to main navigation

 1. The nature of the position

-3. Commencement date and notice period
+3. The notice period

-4. Probation period
+4. The probation period

 A probation period allows you time to determine whether someone is a good fit for the role and your business.
 It can range from a few weeks to a few months.
 It's up to you to determine how long it will take to assess their suitability for the role.